By Paul Terry

 Product recommendations are a great way to improve your customer experience and drive conversions.
 But, just like any other part of your customer experience, they need to be tested and optimized.
-In any given instance of product recs, you have a lot of questions to answer: What algorithm should we use?
+In any given instance of product recommendations, you have a lot of questions to answer: What algorithm should we use?
 How many items should we show?
 How big should the images be?
 How much information should we include?
 Where on the page should they live?
 What title should they have?
 These are just some of the variables that may arise when you implement product recommendations.

 These questions can get overwhelming, so in this blog I’m going to walk through how to organize, categorize, and conquer your product recommendations optimization.

 Product recommendations are typically big conversion drivers, but the type of product recommendation can make or break its success.
 There are four very common types of product recommendations: